uptrain-ai/uptrain/README.md

 [![UpTrain Docs](https://img.shields.io/badge/UpTrain-Docs-blue)](https://uptrain-ai.gitbook.io/uptrain-documentation/)
 [![Join Discord](https://img.shields.io/badge/Join-Discord-orange)](https://discord.com/invite/gVvZhhrQaQ)

+## Problem

+Machine learning (ML) models are widely used to make critical business decisions, but these models are not perfect and their accuracy can deteriorate over time due to a variety of reasons such as changes in the data distribution or concept drift.
+For example, A retail store's ML model for sales prediction becomes inaccurate due to a shift in consumer buying habits caused by the COVID-19 pandemic.
+This can lead to unexpected errors or biases in the predictions, which can have serious consequences for the business.

+Furthermore, ML models are often considered as "black boxes" as it is difficult to understand how the model is making its predictions.
+This lack of transparency can make it difficult to identify and fix problems with the model.
+Our tool, UpTrain, addresses these problems by providing a way to observe and improve ML models in production.
+It automates the process of monitoring the model's performance, detecting issues, and retraining the model with the right data at the right time, thus keeping it up to date and accurate while saving monitoring and retraining costs.

 ## What is UpTrain?
 UpTrain is an open-source toolkit for ML practitioners to understand how their models are performing in production and continuously improve them over time by monitoring their performance, checking for (data) distribution shifts and collecting edge cases to retrain them upon.
 The toolkit serves two key functionalities: